-Show at labels K, N, Q, T, W and Z, as required, the corresponding amount of transferred foreign source losses utilised from loss bundles of joining entities whose TFNs are recorded at labels I, L, O, R, U and X, respectively.
+Show at X, N, Q, T, W and Z, as required, the corresponding amount of transferred foreign source losses utilised from loss bundles of joining entities whose TFNs are recorded at I, Q, R, U and X, respectively.
 The bundle amount may include foreign source losses utilised in relation to one or more classes of assessable foreign income.
 If foreign source losses have been utilised from more than six loss bundles, show the six largest amounts utilised.

-A consolidated group determines the following amounts of foreign source losses utilised from eight loss bundles for the 2003-04 income year:
+A consolidated group determines the following amounts of foreign source losses utilised from eight loss bundles for the 2004-05 income year: